March 1923

 Macardle (1998), pgs49-50; Doyle (2008), pg 284

-Anti-Treaty volunteer, Patrick O’Brien, is shot dead while trying to lay a bomb at the Carlton Cinema on O’Connell St., Dublin.
-An anti-Treaty volunteer, William Walsh from the Coombe, is badly wounded during an ambush at Whitehall, Dublin of a pro-Treaty troop lorry.
+Also, an anti-Treaty volunteer, William Walsh from The Coombe, is badly wounded during an ambush at Whitehall, Dublin on a Free State troop lorry.
 He presents himself to the Mater Hospital but dies that night.

 Dorney (2017), pgs 249 & 252

-Hopkinson (1988), pg 244; O'Farrell P (1997), pg 144; Farry (2012), pg 106
+Hopkinson (1988), pg 244; O'Farrell P (1997), pg 144; Farry (2012), pg 106; McGarty (2020), pg 128

 In a memo to cabinet, O’Higgins argues that it was wrong for Mulcahy to be both Minister of Defence and Commander-in-Chief.
-(Part of O’Higgins’s ongoing criticism of the performance of the pro-Treaty army.)
-Hugh Kennedy, the Attorney General, argued for the Minister of Defence and Commander-in-Chief being the same person at this point.
+(This is part of O’Higgins’s ongoing criticism of the performance of the Free State army - Mar-27-23/2.)

 Hopkinson (1988), pgs 223-224

 The Executive Council of the Free State Government decide to set up a Supreme War Council (or Council of Defence).
 This Council had a civilian majority and was ‘to exercise a general supervision and direction over strategy’.
 It also had the power to enquire into the administration of any military department, and had a veto over all military appointments.
 Members of Council were Cosgrave; O’Higgins (Minister of Home Affairs); Joe McGrath (Minister for Industry and Commerce) and Richard Mulcahy (Minister of Defence).
-In the debate over its setting-up, O’Higgins says ‘I believe that the present Head Quarters staff has not given to the people the result which they are entitled to’.
-Mulcahy and the other members of the Army Council tender their resignations but they are not accepted – see March 28th.
-Dorney indicates that it is part of O’Higgins’ on-going efforts to rein in Mulcahy’s power.

 Hopkinson (1988), pg 226; Valiulis (1985), pg 30; Dorney (2017), pg 238-239